astandri/TwinCatsClassification_Keras/README.md

 ## About this project
 I've just learned about Keras and I think I need to get started to have fun with this one.
-So, this is my 1st project using keras, in this project, I'll try to make a model to classify which one is Claudia, which one is Lucy.
+So, this is my 1st project using keras, in this project, I'll try to make a deep nets model to classify which one is Claudia, which one is Lucy.

 ![Keras](https://s3.amazonaws.com/keras.io/img/keras-logo-2018-large-1200.png)